Available 24/7/365 Cambridge

 What Happens When You Get Charged with Robbery in Minnesota?

-There are few charges in Minnesota that carry steeper penalties than robbery.
-This crime applies to an act that is beyond more theft.
-The crime of robbery occurs when a person uses force or the threat of force take property that does not belong to them.
+Few charges in Minnesota carry steeper penalties than robbery.
+This crime applies to an act that is beyond mere theft.
+The crime of robbery occurs when a person uses force or the threat of force to take property that does not belong to them.
 The forceful aspect of this offense is why robbery penalties are much greater compared to larceny cases.
+Armed robbery charges, in particular, involve the use of a dangerous weapon and carry even more severe consequences.

 If you are facing charges of robbery, it is understandable if you have questions about what comes next.
 The criminal justice process is confusing, especially if you have never been charged with a crime before.
 The right criminal defense attorney could help you navigate the process with a clear understanding of what is happening.